Run composer-lock-updater in your CI system for bot-powered composer.lock pull requests.

 When you run

-- Clones a given GitHub repository to a working
+- Clones a given GitHub or GitLab repository to a working

 composer updatewithin the working directory.